“They just loved drugs more.”

 It wasn’t about what he loved more, and in fact, he didn’t love the drugs at all.
 How could he, when they had taken so much from him?

-He was simply trapped in a situation where he couldn’t see a way out, and despite well-meaning people trying to offer help, it wasn’t necessarily something that could be fixed so quickly or permanently.
+He was simply trapped in a situation where he couldn’t see a way out, and despite well-meaning people trying to offer help, it wasn’t necessarily something that could be fixed so quickly or permanently all at once.

 When someone is in a place like that, it can be hard to admit that you need help at all, and even if you are able to, it can be a challenge to actually put in the effort to receive that help.
 And I can relate to that in my own way from my own journey of bettering my life, as I’m sure many of us can.
 And then when you add onto that the fact that they are under the influence of things that can alter their state of mind, you can begin to see why the whole thing can be a bit of a mess.

-And that’s what I’m trying to do here.
+And that’s what I’m trying to shed some light on here.

 I know it can be difficult to see past your emotions and your own state of mind, and I am very aware of the mental and emotional baggage that we as the partners can carry around.
 But it doesn’t have to be this way.

 While we can’t control our partners and whether or not they recover, we can absolutely control ourselves and whether or not we recover in our own ways.
-We have the ability to stop continuing to hurt ourselves with limiting and false beliefs, and to see that other people in our lives are just doing the best they can with what they have at any given time.
+We have the ability to stop continuing to hurt ourselves with limiting and false beliefs (ex: "he loves drugs more" obvi), and to see that other people in our lives are just doing the best they can with what they have at any given time.
 Whether or not we see that as right isn’t the point, as they can be dealing with their own demons in their own way.
 Our only job is to make sure we are taking care of ourselves the best we can, and continue to grow from there.

 And, in the case that our loved one does decide to get help, this approach ensures that we can actually support them in a way that does good for all involved.

 And this applies to everyone in our life, not just those with addiction.
 If we want to be a good friend, parent, partner, and person in all our life’s relationships, while thriving in our own right, we must be committed to putting ourselves first and caring for our own well-beings above all else, so that we can have fulfilling experiences on all levels for everyone involved.
-Which also includes believing less statements like the one I mentioned at the start of this.
+Which also includes believing less statements that aren't necessarily true, and having some empathy to see other's perspectives and struggles without judging too harshly.

 Because it’s not about who or what is loved more, who is right or wrong, or any other competitions or judgments like these.